legend-exp/legend-pygeom-hpges/docs/source/manual.md

 - `production`: gives information on the detector production, we need the "enrichment" to define the detector material,
-- `geometry` : gives the detector geometry in particular, "groove" and "pp_contact" describe the contacts of detector.
+- `geometry` : gives the detector geometry in particular, `groove` and `pp_contact` describe the contacts of detector.

 Other fields can be added to describe different geometry features (more details in the legend metadata documentation).